MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-setting-up-the-host-guardian-service-hgs.md

 | **TPM-trusted attestation**: Capture TPM identifiers (also called platform identifiers), create a TPM baseline, and create a Code Integrity policy. | See [TPM-trusted attestation: capturing hardware and software information that HGS uses in attestation](#tpm-trusted-attestation-capturing-hardware) |

 <span id="admin-trusted-attestation-creating-a-security"/>
-### Admin-trusted attestation: Creating a security group and placing hosts in the group
+### Admin-trusted attestation: creating a security group and placing hosts in the group

 Admin-trusted attestation identifies legitimate hosts through a designated Active Directory security group.
 Use the following procedures to create the security group and place hosts in that group.